-- Access to a computer/laptop, note book paper, reliable internet access, sharpie, drawing paper/computer paper, pencil and/or pen notebook/binder/and or folder, memory storage devices, and Microsoft Office: Word/Power Point.
-Note: Other materials may be added in order to meet the needs of the assignment (s)/objective. - Note: You can not use your cell phone as your total means of computer access to be enrolled in this course.
-If you do not have a computer it's your responsibility to go to your local library, school computer lab, etc. to complete all required assignments for this course, plan ahead of time, not the last minute. - Do not screenshot your answers, and then submit your assignment. - Project materials will be discussed when projects are introduced; students are responsible for acquiring project materials (i.e. scissors, glue, colored pencils, etc.)
+- Access to a computer/laptop, notebook paper, reliable internet access, sharpie, drawing paper/computer paper, pencil and/or pen notebook/binder/and or folder, memory storage devices, and Microsoft Office: Word/Power Point.
+Note: Other materials may be added in order to meet the needs of the assignment (s)/objective. - Note: You cannot use your cell phone as your total means of computer access to be enrolled in this course.
+If you do not have a computer, it's your responsibility to go to your local library, school computer lab, etc. to complete all required assignments for this course, plan ahead of time, not the last minute. - Do not screenshot your answers, and then submit your assignment, or use Google Docs, link, HEIC files, and then submit your assignment (You will receive a zero for assignments not submitted using the correct format.
+(Basically, the documents have to be compatible with Canvas). - Project materials will be discussed when projects are introduced; students are responsible for acquiring project materials (i.e., scissors, glue, colored pencils, copy/drawing paper, etc.)